evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4135_permissioning.md

 ![sharings - schema](/docs/4000_developers/4100_concepts/img/sharings_schema.png)

 For **Data Contracts**, the owner creates a data contract and a rights and roles contract.
-Next, they are linked together.
+Next, these two contracts are linked together.
-The contract owner then defines which groups, or users, are allowed to make edits to fields on the Data Contract.
+The contract owner then defines which groups are allowed to make edits to fields on the Data Contract.
+Users are assigned to the groups and permissions can only be granted to them via groups and not directly to a single user.
-Access can be given granularly to entry,list and mapping contract values.
+Access can be given granularly to entry, list and mapping contract values.

 ## Establishing trust with Participants
 ### Key Exchange
 By default, any data stored in [Smart Contracts](/docs/how_it_works/smart-contracts.html) is encrypted.
 This is also true for [profiles](/docs/first_steps/create-identity.html), Digital Twins and other tools.
 As a result, it is impossible for others to read data in external contracts.
-Profiles can't read each others contacts etc. People can't even send each other [BMail](/docs/first_steps/onchain.html) messages.
+Users can't read each others contacts etc. and sending [BMail](/docs/first_steps/onchain.html) to each other requires a proper key exchange to have occurred beforehand.

-To establish communication, accounts/contracts need to exchange keys.
+To establish communication, accounts need to exchange keys.
 This is one of the most basic operations in `evan.network`, because without exchanging keys, little else can be done.
 If you are an end user, it is done for you in most cases and you won't even notice.
 Otherwise, you can use the [contacts](/docs/first_steps/contacts.html) ÐApp to initiate key exchanges.

 As a developer, you usually have to keep track of this yourself, unless you use one of the helper functions from [Factories](/docs/developers/concepts/contract-factories.html) or [Business Centers](/docs/developers/concepts/business-center.html).